7RU7H/Archive/Web-Application-Hacking/Burpsuite/Burpsuite-Helpsheet.md

 `Ctrl + L` | Drop an intercepted message
 `Ctrl + D` | Delete an intercepted message

+## Intruder Payloads
+- Recursive Grep = allows extract each paylaod from the response to the previous request - useful when you need to extract useful data or deliever an exploit

 ## References

 [Official Documentation](https://portswigger.net/burp/documentation/desktop)